FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

     size of the file.
 For further information read the section on [aliasing keywords](https://w3c.github.io/json-ld-syntax/#aliasing-keywords) from the JSON-LD specification.
 -   A series of defined entity types (e.g. `Building`).
 These usually start with a capital letter.
--   A list of attributes - these may be sub-divided as follows: - attributes representing context data **Properties** to be displayed as native JSON attributes (e.g. `additionalName`), these attributes are annotated to explain the [XML Schema](https://www.w3.org/TR/xmlschema-2/) datatype to be used when consuming the data. - attributes representing context data **Properties** which are complex of objects (e.g. `address`), these are remain as in the previous example, there is an indication that `address` really refers to a `https://schema.org/address` - which in turn has well defined subattributes - and the native types of those sub-elements are also defined. - attributes representing context data **Properties** which hold enumerations - e.g. `category` - these hold a link indicator in the form of `"@type": "@vocab"`.
+-   A list of attributes - these may be subdivided as follows: - attributes representing context data **Properties** to be displayed as native JSON attributes (e.g. `additionalName`), these attributes are annotated to explain the [XML Schema](https://www.w3.org/TR/xmlschema-2/) datatype to be used when consuming the data. - attributes representing context data **Properties** which are complex of objects (e.g. `address`), these are remain as in the previous example, there is an indication that `address` really refers to a `https://schema.org/address` - which in turn has well-defined sub-attributes - and the native types of those sub-elements are also defined. - attributes representing context data **Properties** which hold enumerations - e.g. `category` - these hold a link indicator in the form of `"@type": "@vocab"`.
 When these attributes are encountered it indicates that the value `category="barn"` can be expanded to the IRI `https://wiki.openstreetmap.org/wiki/Tag:building%3Dbarn` rather than just as a string